thecodersclub-mce/quiztopia/README.md

 ---
 ---

-# 🧠 MINDMASH Application: C Programming Series & Quizzes
+# 🧠 C Programming Series & Quizzes

 This repository contains the front-end code for **MINDMASH**, an application designed by The Coders Club.
 It serves as a comprehensive platform for a C Programming Series, featuring structured weekly content, interactive quizzes, a feedback mechanism, and a dynamic leaderboard.